project-error/projecterror.dev/docs/npwd/start/Config.md

   - `default`: **false**
 - `toggleKey`
   - The IO parameter ID to use for the default binding, e.g. `f3`.
+- `toggleCommand`
+  - The underlying commmand to be used for the default binding, but also functions for toggling.

 ### Database

 - `useIdentifierPrefix`